 - Naturally aspirated or turbo, petrol or diesel, engines. - The engine shall be the OEM unit from the applicable vehicle, mounted in the standard position.
 The engine mountings may be reinforced. - The engine shall be in standard OEM Gp N trim.
-Refer SACCS SSR's Part 2: art 2.1 - The engine fuel and breathing system: - i) Only the OEM\ECU may be used.
-The Can-Am ECU may be used, or any single ECU which is freely commercially available over the counter or from a widely published catalogue.
-A software upgrade will be permitted.
-The maximum and only upgrade allowed is the Evolution Power Sport 3R.
-The SACCS ii) The fuel injection system, injectors, fuel rail, high pressure fuel pump, fuel pressure regulator, pipes must remain standard 2020 OEM.
+Refer SACCS SSR's Part 2: art 2.1 - The engine fuel and breathing system: - i) The Can-Am ECU may be used, or any single ECU which is freely commercially available over the counter or from a widely published catalogue. - ii) The fuel injection system, injectors, fuel rail, high pressure fuel pump, fuel pressure regulator, pipes must remain standard 2020 OEM.
 Older cars may be updated to the 190 hp 2020 injector and high pressure fuel pump.

 2017 to 2019 CanAm injector part no: 420874845.
 2020 to 2021 CanAm injector part no: 420874858 2017 CanAm fuel pump part no: 709000836.
 2020 CanAm fuel pump part no: 709001057.

 The CanAm specified maximum fuel pressure is $450 \pm 14$ kPa.
 The pressure regulator is an integral part of the fuel pump, and may not be modified.
 There may be no connection between the fuel pressure regulator and the inlet manifold or anywhere else.
 No additional pumps, regulators, accumulators, etc., will be allowed in the fuel system.
-A connection point for a fuel pressure guage must be provided on the fuel rail or fuel lines as required by the TC.
+A connection point for a fuel pressure gauge must be provided on the fuel rail or fuel lines as required by the TC.